-The goal of this program is to provide healthcare providers with adequate information about monosodium glutamate, its physiology and its involvement in MSG symptom complex.
-Upon completion of this module, learners should be able to:
+The goal of this continuing education program is to provide pharmacists and dietitians with adequate information about monosodium glutamate, its physiology and its involvement in MSG symptom complex.
+After studying the material presented here, you will be able to:

-- Review the biochemical properties of monosodium glutamate and where it is found.
+- Identify the biochemical properties of monosodium glutamate and where MSG is found

-- Discuss the MSG symptom complex and how it relates to MSG.
+- Discuss MSG symptom complex and how it relates to MSG

-- List evidence that refutes the role of MSG as the culprit in development of the MSG symptom complex.
+- List evidence that refutes MSG’s role as the culprit in the development of MSG symptom complex

-This course is intended for an interprofessional audience, including dietitians and pharmacists.
+This course is intended for multiple professions, including pharmacists, pharmacy technicians, and dietitians.

 Dietitians: Take this version of the course to ensure you receive appropriate credit.

 OnCourse Learning is a Continuing Professional Education (CPE) Accredited Provider (#GD001) with the Commission on Dietetic Registration (CDR).
 This course is a Level 2 course.
 Learning codes: 2000, 2020, 2030, 2040, 2100, 4000, 4040, 8000, 8130.